College Park DUI Lawyers

 To build a strong DUI defense in Georgia, our College Park DUI lawyers start by meeting with you about your DUI charges in College Park and learning as much as possible from you about what happened.
 Using this core information, we look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
 We gather information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your College Park DUI case.
 Our College Park DUI lawyers then analyze your case starting with whether the initial stop or reason why the police were involved was legal.
 We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
 Our DUI attorneys develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
 This approach is an effective way to ensure we are prepared to defend your College Park DUI.

-Can I just enter a guilty plea myself and avoid hiring a College Park DUI defense lawyer?
+Can I represent myself and avoid hiring a College Park DUI defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are one of the most serious cases that are prosecuted in College Park Municipal Court or Fulton County State Court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled College Park DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself: